This page is designed to answer the following questions:

 An advocate’s remit is to establish the needs, wishes and preferences of an individual by communicating with them and identifying what is important to them.
 They will then ensure that these views are expressed whenever the individual is unable to do so themselves as well as keeping the individual informed of what is happening.
 They will also help individuals to understand all of their options when they have decisions to make.

-It is important to understand that it is not an advocate’s role to make decisions on behalf of individuals or influencing them with their own personal views.
+It is important to understand that it is not an advocate’s role to make decisions on behalf of individuals or influence them with their own personal views.

 The Care Act 2014 puts a responsibility on local authorities to arrange a care and support advocate for an individual in certain situations such as when they are being assessed for services, when their care plan is being reviewed or when there is a safeguarding issue.
 To be eligible for an advocate, an individual must be deemed to have ‘substantial difficulty’ in being fully involved in the process without one and there should be no other individual such as a friend or family member that can undertake this role.
-Paid professionals that work with the individual such as support workers may not take on the advocate role.
+Paid professionals that work with the individual such as support workers may not take on the advocate role (although they may advocate for individuals in certain situations, such as when upholding their rights).

 ‘Substantial difficulty’ is defined as being unable to understand or retain information given, being unable to weigh up the information given or being unable to communicate their views.